annagracedev/obsidian-azure/README.md

  - Colored nesting indicators 6 levels deep

 ## Design decisions
- - Same font size used for body and headings in Live Preview mode
+ - Same font size used for body and headings in editing modes
  - Hide code comments in Live Preview mode (for use with plugins like Waypoint)

 ## Credits